 When something akin to modern humans emerged on Earth 100,000 or 200,000 years ago, they were far from being the biggest, fastest, or in any way most ferocious creatures around.
 Yet despite predators, famine, poisonous plants, ice ages, and more, they managed to survive - in part because they developed some sort of very powerful mechanism to help them spot threats and act very quickly to eliminate dangers.
-After many, many millennium, this mechanism seems to have become a part of our brain/body hardwiring and we carry it with us today.
-You might think of it as a Survive Channel (see diagram on next page).
+After many, many millennia, this mechanism seems to have become a part of our brain/body hardwiring and we carry it with us today.
+You might think of it as a Survive Channel (see diagram below).

 The Survive Channel has what is akin to a very powerful radar that operates whenever we are awake, and quite possibly at a reduced level as we sleep (since what we hear or smell or feel does not turn off completely when we sleep).
 When the radar senses something it perceives as a threat, much happens very quickly.
-Chemical signals shoot out into our bodies to increase blood flow, tighten muscles, and prepare us for "flight or fight".
+A quick check with the seat of memory reveals if we have past experiences that can disqualify this as a threat.
+If it's an unknown situation or our experiences reveal it to indeed be a threat, chemical signals shoot out into our bodies to increase blood flow, tighten muscles, and prepare us for "flight or fight".
 A variety of more or less "negative" emotions are triggered in a nanosecond: fear, anxiety, anger (directed at the source of the threat), perhaps even shame or guilt (that you have been inept enough to get yourself into this situation).
 These emotions are like a slap in the face.
 They certainly get our attention.
 Our minds instantaneously focus on the source of the threat.
 All other thoughts can literally disappear.
 And what is fascinating is that we don't have to tell ourselves to do any of this.
 It just seems to happen.
 That is the nature of what is often called hardwiring.
+While this hardwiring evolved for detecting and responding to physical threats, the response to threats to our egos, our status or our psychological security are biologically identical.

 When all is functioning well (it sometimes does not - more on that later), our minds go into rapid problem solving mode.
 The goal: to figure out how to eliminate the threat.
-With energy spiking, we then follow through on the action that seems sensible whether it is to climb a tree better and faster than would be remotely possible under normal conditions, enabling us to avoid the saber toothed tiger.
+With energy spiking, we then follow through on the first action that seems sensible whether it is to climb a tree better and faster than would be remotely possible under normal conditions, enabling us to avoid the saber toothed tiger.
 Or, in a more contemporary setting, to work 18-hour days to somehow correct the quality problem on manufacturing line #6 or the service problem with an important customer.
-We eliminate the threat, the chemicals and muscles and the like go back to normal, and after those long days we might sleep all weekend.
+We eliminate the threat, the chemicals and muscles and the like eventually go back to normal.

 To repeat, this appears to be a very powerful system which has evolved over a very long period of time.
-It does not work perfectly always: if you cannot find a solution to the problem, fight and flight impulses may cancel each other and you freeze like a deer in headlights.
+It does not work perfectly always: if you cannot find a solution to the problem or are faced with repeated threats, fight and flight impulses may cancel each other leading to a freeze response - despair and demotivation.
 Or if your radar has never encountered some threat, you may totally miss it and seem exceptionally complacent (which, as I have written about extensively, can be common in organizations with extensive history of success and can be hugely dangerous).